 27. One in seven women and approximately one in 17 men have sought different job opportunities due to harassment in the workplace.

-How Common Is Sexual Assault in the Workplace?
+How Common Is Sexual Harassment in the Workplace?

 Sexual assault and other forms of harassment have a serious impact on women, and men for that matter, as well as their employers.

-There are numerous solutions to harassment in the workplace, such as anti-harassment policy, training implementation, discouraging misconduct, limiting the number of alcoholic beverages at office parties, etc.
+There are numerous solutions to harassment in the workplace as statistics show, such as anti-harassment policy, training implementation, discouraging misconduct, limiting the number of alcoholic beverages at office parties, etc.

 Workplace harassment can affect an individual in many ways and cost companies a lot of money at the same time.

-28. In 2017, the EEOC gained $46.3 million in monetary benefits for sexual harassment charges.
+28. The EEOC gained $46.3 million in monetary benefits for sexual harassment charges.

 29. Victims of harassment are 6.5 times more likely to change jobs.